What You Need to Know About Financial Services Sales Agent

 - Investment Representative

-Is There Job Demand for Financial Services Sales Agents?
+Are There Job Opportunities for Financial Services Sales Agents?

-In the United States, there were 375,700 jobs for Financial Services Sales Agent in 2016.
+In 2016, there was an estimated number of 375,700 jobs in the United States for Financial Services Sales Agent.
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,200 new jobs for Financial Services Sales Agent by 2026.
-There will be an estimated 38,000 positions for Financial Services Sales Agent per year.
+The BLS estimates 38,000 yearly job openings in this field.

 The states with the most job growth for Financial Services Sales Agent are Arizona, Utah, and Iowa.
 Watch out if you plan on working in Massachusetts, New Jersey, or Maine.
 These states have the worst job growth for this type of profession.